Angel makes maps safer and more fun.

 Car accidents are a global pandemic.

 Autokit is a very personal mission to help solving the global road safety crisis.
-This mission is in line with United Nations' Road Safety goal to reduce 50% of road fatalities by 2030.
+This mission is in line with United Nations' Road Safety goal to reduce 50% of road fatalities and injuries by 2030.
 Our integrated philanthropic model consists of allocating 10% of our profits to funding sustainable road safety programs in low and middle income countries.
 These developing nations account for over 90% of the world's road fatalities and about 60% of the world's vehicles.

 Our humble story began in a poor village in Africa with a dreamful little kid building and renting homemade wire toy cars to buy soda drinks.
 He grew up loving KITT, playing video games and hacking robots.
 Autokit started as a side project after he survived an almost fatal car accident.
 If you want to hear more about his story and help realize his dream of eliminating car accidents, please contact us.